Cycling bylaw in Saskatoon, Saskatchewan

 These local regulations may not take away any rights listed in the provincial/territorial traffic laws, unless this option is expressly permitted by the province.
 They also may not permit a person riding a bike to do anything prohibited by provincial/territorial law.

-See below for the municipal bylaw that influences your ride in Saskatoon.
+See below for the municipal bylaw that applies to riding your bike in Saskatoon.

 Saskatoon Bylaw No. 6884